amethyst/amethyst/README.md

 ## Vision

-Amethyst aims to be a fast, [data-oriented](https://www.amethyst.rs/book/master/html/glossary.html#data-driven-design), and data-driven game engine suitable for rapid prototyping and iteration.
+Amethyst is a fast, [data-oriented](https://www.amethyst.rs/book/master/html/glossary.html#data-driven-design), and data-driven game engine suitable for rapid prototyping and iteration.
 It also tries to push the [Rust programming language][rs] to its limits, driving further improvement and hopefully attracting more game developers toward the young and vibrant Rust